 All work will be submitted through Blackboard in each Weekly folder.
-All work must be submitted as a .docx or a .pdf file.
-No .pages files will be accepted.

 Online discussions

 See "Discussion Board Posts" section above.

 Online class behavior

 - Reflect before you post an emotional response and reread what you have written to be sure it is professional.
 Communicate as if your comments are printed in a newspaper. - Communicate effectively. - Do not use all caps or multiple punctuation marks (!!!, ???, etc.). - Be sure to define or explain acronyms, jargon or uncommon terms so everyone can understand and participate in the discussion. - Sign your name.
 Take responsibility for your comments in order to build a strong classroom community. - Foster community.
 Share your ideas and contribute to ongoing discussions.
 Make comments that add to, not detract from, a positive learning environment for the course. - Be constructive.
 Challenge ideas and the course content, but do so in positive ways.
 It's fine to disagree, but when done politely you stimulate and encourage helpful discussion, and you maintain positive relationships with fellow students. - Keep the conversation on topic.
 Online dialogue is like conversation.
 If there is a particular dialogue going on, please add to it, but if you have something new to say, start a new thread.